pxxyyz/FastGradient/README.md

 # FastGradient

-This Matlab implements for Low-Rank Estimations by Fast Gradient Descent.
+This Matlab implements for Low-Rank Estimations.

-- **Folder** `demo-matrix` includes codes for Low-Rank Matrix Estimation.
+- **Folder** `demo-matrix` includes codes for Low-Rank Matrix Estimation via projected gradient descent.
-  - corresponding to the paper "Fast gradient method for Low-Rank Matrix Estimation" by Hongyi Li, Zhen Peng, Chengwei Pan, Di Zhao (https://arxiv.org/abs/2211.16236).
+  - corresponding to the paper "Fast gradient method for Low-Rank Matrix Estimation".
+- **Folder** `demo-ScaledGD` includes codes for Low-Rank Matrix Estimation via scaled gradient descent.
+  - corresponding to the paper "Local Linear Convergence Rate of Scaled Gradient Descent for Low-rank Matrix Estimation".

+- **Folder** `fig` stores the image results after running the program, including `.eps` format and `.png` format.

 ---

-For any questions on the source code or the paper, please contact pxxyyz@gmail.com.
+Copyright (C) 2022~2023

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see http://www.gnu.org/licenses/